 The Company has a robust governance structure and has adopted a comprehensive set of corporate policies, including a Code of Business Conduct and Ethics (the "Code"), which reflects its commitment to this standard.
 A copy of the Code can be found on the Company's website at www.carbonstreaming.com.
 The Company is committed to upholding the values set out in its Code and conducting business fairly, with integrity and in compliance with applicable laws.
-It also has an Anti-Bribery and Anti-Corruption Policy to reinforce the Code.
+It also has an Anti-Bribery /Anti-Corruption / Sanctions Policy to reinforce the Code.

 In addition, the Company has an ESG Policy, which articulates the environmental, social and governance standards for management, and has created an impact investing policy which articulates the Company's approach to allocation of capital, focusing on projects that have a positive impact on the environment, local communities, and biodiversity.
-The investment committee, comprised of senior management, the Board and members of the Advisory Board reviews proposed transactions identified by management and makes recommendations regarding such transactions to the Board.
+The investment committee, comprised of senior management, the Board and advisors, assists the Company in making decisions when deciding where to allocate its capital.
+The investment committee reviews proposed transactions identified by management and makes recommendations regarding such transactions to the Board.
 At present, the committee is comprised of the following individuals: Kristen Kleiman (Chair), Maurice Swan, Candace MacGibbon, Jeanne Usonis, Justin Cochrane, Geoff Smith and Michael Psihogios with other members added on an ad hoc basis.
 See "Description of the Business - Sustainability Impact".
-The Advisory Board is comprised of individuals with strong backgrounds in the areas of carbon markets, forest management and development, carbon credit projects, marketing, corporate governance and the like to assist the Company in making sophisticated decision when deciding where to allocate its capital.
-See "- Advisory Board".

 Given the decades long relationship that may result from a carbon credit stream, the Company believes it is vitally important to align with project partners who share our goal to be instrumental in the transition to a sustainable, net-zero future.
 In deciding where to allocate our capital, we strive to make a sustainable impact beyond the reduction or removal of GHG emissions by looking for projects with Co-Benefits.
-In connection with entering into the Community Carbon Stream, the Company agreed to donate a portion of the Portfolio's carbon credit sales revenue over the life of the stream.
+For example, in connection with entering into the Community Carbon Stream, the Company agreed to donate a portion of the Portfolio's carbon credit sales revenue over the life of the stream.
 See "- Overview of the Company's Carbon Credit Projects - Projects".

 In 2021, the Company took steps towards enhancing its ESG framework by engaging sustainability consultants to assist in calculating a GHG footprint for Scopes 1, 2 and partial 3 emissions and to conduct a materiality exercise with senior management to align high priority ESG topics.
-The Company expects to deliver its first Sustainability Report in late 2022 covering the financial year ended June 30, 2022.
-This report, which we expect to release annually, will detail ESG priorities and progress, including qualitative and, where feasible, quantitative impact metrics.
+The Company delivered its first Sustainability Report in November 2022 covering the financial year ended June 30, 2022.